-Tune in this Thursday morning November 18 to WSKB 89.5 FM, WCPC Channel 15, or westfieldtv.org from 9:00 a.m. - 10:00 a.m. for "Superintendent's Spotlight".
-This week, hosts Stefan Czaporowski and Chris Rogers will talk with Special Education Director Debra Ecker.
+Tune in Thursday morning, June 16, to WSKB 89.5 FM, WCPC Channel 15, or westfieldtv.org from 9:00 a.m. - 10:00 a.m. for the season finale of "Superintendent's Spotlight".
+This week, we will be talking with State Senator John Velis about all things Westfield.
 Join us if you can!
 Thanks for listening and watching!

 The Westfield and Greater New Bedford boys' volleyball teams met in the Division 2 state semifinals, but it appeared that the Bombers were operating at a whole other level.
 No. 3 Westfield racked up its 21st sweep of the season, storming past No. 2 Greater New Bedford in three straight sets Monday night, 25-16, 25-14, 25-23, at North High School in Worcester.
 The Bombers advance to the finals where they will meet top-seeded North Quincy.
 The game will be played Wednesday at Worcester North at 6:30 p.m.
 Go Bombers!